frederickalonso/rfactor2-tgm-community-tire-development/TGM_REALTIME_PARAMETERS_REFERENCE.md

 #### Reducing Rollover Issues

 1. **Reduce `LateralDistributionMultiplier`** to 0.75-0.80
-2. **Reduce stiffness parameters** by 5-10% if tire feels too stiff
+2. **Reduce stiffness parameters** by 5-10% if the tire feels too stiff
 3. **Check `StaticBaseCoefficient`** - may be too high

 #### Matching Real Tire Telemetry (Example)